 Saqqara had long since been the site of burial for Egypt’s rulers, but Imhotep’s step pyramid absolutely transformed the landscape, setting a new precedent that would be replicated in the famous pyramids at Giza.

 5. The Egyptian Pyramid Became a Symbol of Civilization Millenia Later

 The technological advances of the 18th century meant that Egypt began to attract more and more visitors from across the Mediterranean.
 In fact, modern Egyptology is thought to have officially begun with the invasion of Egypt by Napoleon Bonaparte in the late 1700s.

-Rising prominently out of the sands of the desert, the Djoser Pyramid attracted explorers, tourists and thieves alike, and the legendary French leader was among them.
+Rising prominently out of the sands of the desert, the Djoser Pyramid attracted explorers and tourists alike, and the legendary French leader was among them.
 Along with his soldiers, Napoleon travelled with a team of scholars and scientists who studied and documented the remains of Egyptian culture, their most important find being the Rosetta Stone.
 Establishing a permanent Egyptian wing in the Louvre, Napoleon kick-started Europe’s fascination with the ancient Egyptian world.